Shopify/spoom/README.md

 To install this gem onto your local machine, run `bundle exec rake install`.

+## Releasing

+### Bump the gem version

+- [ ] Locally, update the version number in [`version.rb`](https://github.com/Shopify/spoom/blob/main/lib/spoom/version.rb)
+- [ ] Run `bundle install` to update the version number in `Gemfile.lock`
+- [ ] Commit this change with the message `Bump version to vx.y.z`
+- [ ] Push this change directly to main or open a PR

+### Create a new tag

+- [ ] Locally, create a new tag with the new version number: `git tag vx.y.z`
+- [ ] Push this tag up to the remote `git push origin vx.y.z`

+### Release workflow will run automatically

+We have a [release workflow](https://github.com/Shopify/spoom/actions/workflows/release.yml) that will publish your new gem version to rubygems.org via [Trusted Publishing](https://guides.rubygems.org/trusted-publishing/).
+This workflow must be approved by a member of the Ruby and Rails Infrastructure team at Shopify before it will run.
+Once it is approved, it will automatically publish a new gem version to rubygems.org and create a new GitHub release.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Shopify/spoom.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.